kwpid/lim-rblx/replit.md

 - Displays "copies: X" for regular items (X = unique owners)
 - Search/filter functionality
 - Click to view detailed item info

+### Equipping Items
+- Players can equip items from their inventory to their character
+- Equip button in inventory detail panel
+- Equipped items are visible to all players (server-side)
+- Uses item's Roblox asset ID to load and attach to character
+- Works with accessories, hats, and tools

+### Selling Items
+- **Sell**: Sell a single copy of an item for 80% of its value
+  - Regular items: Decreases stack count, or removes if only 1 left
+  - Stock items: Removes the item and decrements CurrentStock (makes it rollable again)
+  - Players who sell all copies have their owner count decremented
+- **Sell All**: Sell all copies of an item at once
+  - Calculates total value of all copies and gives 80% cash back
+  - Removes all matching items from inventory
+  - Stock items sold this way restore their stock availability
+- Cash is added to player's wallet after selling
+- Inventory value updates automatically after selling

 ## File Structure